Google search listing

 I'm going to move the ticket to Future Release so that the more specific descriptions can be written.
 The general one will go into 1.9.28.
 Once someone has owned the task, we can move into a specific milestone.

 #4 Updated by Boone Gorges about 3 years ago

 the google search issue occurred again this morning

 No change had been made to the production site since the time of the original report, so this is not a surprise.

 I have pulled the new meta tag to the Commons as a hotfix.
 At this point, it is out of our control whether Google decides to respect it.
 I recommend checking every week or two to see what changes.

-#5 Updated by Raymond Hoh over 2 years ago
+#5 Updated by Raymond Hoh about 3 years ago

 We could try and tell Google to reindex the site: